beefwhale/beefwhale.github.io/_posts/2022-10-17-aws-buildon-hackathon.md

 ## The Problem
 ![Desktop View](/assets/img/posts/AWSBuildOn2022/AWSBuildOn2022_Slide_01.png){: width="972" height="589" }
 _A summary of the problems identified_
-There were two problem statements provided this year, but one my team selected was the problem statement given by ZALORA: “Develop a solution that provides ZALORA's diverse range of shoppers with the confidence that they are selecting the right size when shopping online”.
+There were two problem statements provided this year, but one my team selected was the problem statement given by ZALORA:
+> Develop a solution that provides ZALORA's diverse range of shoppers with the confidence that they are selecting the right size when shopping online.

 Through our research and exploration into ZALORA’s online store, we narrowed down the problems into two main ones.